 Employees become eligible to participate in the Flexible Spending Accounts on the same effective date of eligibility as healthcare benefits.
-The maximum amount an employee can contribute to either the Healthcare and/or Dependent Care FSA in a Plan Year is \$5,000 per account.
 The annual amount that an employee elects to contribute before taxes to the FSA is divided into equal installments and taken from his/her paycheck during the year.
+The maximum amount an employee can contribute to either the Healthcare and/or Dependent Care FSA in a plan year is subject to change by the IRS.

-An election to contribute to the FSA remains in effect through the Plan Year.
+An election to contribute to the FSA remains in effect through the plan year.
 Changes to the deduction amount may be allowed only if the employee has a "qualifying event" such as a change in family status.
-The IRS requires that an employee use all the money in his/her FSA(s) each Plan Year for eligible expenses incurred during that same plan year.
-Money remaining in the account(s) after the grace period will be forfeited.
-Further information is available at: www.avantserve.com/Login.aspx.
+The IRS requires that an employee use all the money in his/her FSA(s) each plan year for eligible expenses incurred during that same plan year.
+Money remaining in the Healthcare account after the grace period may be carried over to the next plan year to a maximum of \$500.
+Further plan details and maximum contribution limits are available at: https://human-resources.providence.edu/benefits

-TEMPORARY DISABILITY INSURANCE (TDI)
+Temporary Disability Insurance (TDI)